 Whether such treatment manifests itself in violent persecution, discriminatory policies or the denial of their right to self-representation, our complicity in one or all of the above cannot be possibly excused in the name of Islam.
 When we urge others to recognize and stand for Islamic values of justice and humane treatment of others, we also need to walk that talk.
 Scholarly contentions are secondary to these lived Islamic truths.

 As long as blissful ignorance remains the status quo for our complicity with intolerance in the name of Islam, I will stick to my usual Web search practices.
 Silencing of the persecuted is not on my “halal list” and will never be.

 Anastasia Karklina, a senior at Duke University, is an international student pursuing a dual degree in Political Science and African and African American Studies.
 Currently an intern at the Duke’s Women’s Center, Karklina has been engaged with Duke Students for Justice in Palestine, Duke Students for a Democratic Society and the Muslim Student Association.
 The research in Israel and Ghana described in the article was conducted this past summer with the generous support of the Duke Human Rights Center and the Undergraduate Research Support Office, and Duke’s Muslim Chaplain Abdullah Antepli was her faculty mentor.
 Karklina aspires to activist scholarship in critical theory and cultural studies.

-Category: Americas, Asia, Eurasia, Europe, Human Rights & Gender, i-Comment, Islamic Theology & Law, Middle East and North Africa, Muslim Life & Culture, Politics & Current Events, Religion, Science, Tech, Media & Social Media, Sub-Saharan, East, and West Africa
+Category: Americas, Asia, Eurasia, Europe, Human Rights & Gender, i-Comment, Islamic Theology & Law, Middle East and North Africa, Muslim Life & Culture, Politics & Current Events, Religion, Science, Tech, Media & Social Media, Student, Sub-Saharan, East, and West Africa